 Difference Between Male And Female Maine Coons

-As with many animals species, the male Maine Coon is somewhat larger than their female counterpart.
+As with many animal species, the male Maine Coon is somewhat larger than its female counterpart.
 The female Maine Coon by contrast is thought to be considerably more nimble than their male counterparts, due to their smaller physical build.

 The table below clearly shows the difference of a male vs female Maine Coon size:

 Both male and female Maine Coon cats are known for being more sociable than the average moggy.

 It is the male of the species that is the most outgoing though since Male Maine Coons love to spend as much time as possible around their human family.